 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
 Read our full disclaimer.

-- If you provide food for guests that contains GM ingredients you need to comply with genetically modified food legislation.
+- If you provide food for customers that contains GM ingredients you need to comply with genetically modified food legislation.

 - You need to provide information to customers on 14 allergens that may be used as ingredients in any food you sell.